thiagoalves-dev/thiagoalves.dev/content/posts/en-us/laravel-storage-saving-files-on-aws-s3.md

 A few days ago I demonstrated in a simple way how to [upload files using Laravel's Storage class](/blog/posts/laravel-storage-simple-correct-way-to-upload-files).

-I am going to use the code already made to show how to save files in AWS S3, Amazon's storage service.
+I am going to use the same code in order to show how to save files in AWS S3, Amazon's storage service.

 Follow the repository
 link: [thiagoalves-dev/laravel-storage-example](https://github.com/thiagoalves-dev/laravel-storage-example).

-Assuming you already have an AWS account created, let's go step by step:
+Assuming you have already created an AWS account, let's follow the steps below:

 **Bucket**

-In `Services > Storage > S3`, create a new bucket to store your application files.
+In `Services > Storage > S3`, create a new bucket to store your application's files.

 **Credentials**